AIDA impact handcrafts better beginnings

 “Not everything that has happened has been planned.
 A lot of things have just fallen into place.”

 Through Startup Refugees, Siira was able to find her first employees.
-The first products were sold to friends, but now the company is, in the founder’s words, drowning in orders.
+Initial products were sold to friends, but now the company is, in the founder’s words, drowning in orders.
 The team has grown to a handful of members, and new people are being welcomed at a steady pace.

 Growing in all directions